nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Input Log
 On the right side of the application, an Input Log section is available & displays successful commands you have previously entered.

-*Why do we need this?* Keeping a record of all commands executed in a contacts managing app is important for several reasons.
+*Why do we need this?* Keeping a record of all commands executed in contacts managing app is important for several reasons.
 - It provides a historical log of all actions taken by the insurance agent, which can be useful in case of any disputes or discrepancies that may arise in the future.
 - It allows the agent to keep track of their progress and performance, providing a clear overview of where they are in the workflow at any given time.
 This can be especially helpful when managing a large number of customers and tasks simultaneously, as it can be easy to lose track of what has been done and what still needs to be done
 - Finally, having a record of all commands executed in the app can help identify any issues or areas for improvement in the workflow, allowing the agent to refine their approach and optimize their performance over time.